Cosmic-Ide/Cosmic-IDE/docs/user-guide.md

 project-action contributions and
 shows installed plugin state/version information.

+The **Plugins** tab is a searchable marketplace with separate marketplace and installed views.
+Tap an extension to open its full-screen details, including its Markdown documentation and install, update, setup, or uninstall actions.
+Cosmic verifies each published SHA-256 checksum, safely stages the ZIP, validates its manifest, and activates it without adding the plugin to the app APK.
+If an update cannot activate, Cosmic restores the previous plugin.

-The repository URL field is currently stored as configuration, but this screen does not yet implement marketplace browsing or installation.
-Plugin packages must already exist in the plugin directory.
-Plugin code runs in the application process and should be treated as trusted code.
+Some plugins need command-line tools.
+On a first install, Cosmic shows the exact setup command and asks before opening it in the interactive terminal.
+You can defer this step and later choose **Run setup** in the plugin details.
+Plugin code still runs in the application process and should be treated as trusted code.

+The Rust Support plugin installs Rust and rust-analyzer through `pacman -S --needed rust rust-analyzer`, provides `.rs` LSP editing, recognizes `Cargo.toml` projects, creates Cargo binary/library projects, and contributes Cargo fetch/check/build/run/test commands.

 See [Plugin architecture](plugin-architecture.md) for the developer contract and manifest format.
 See [Git plugin and project APIs](git-plugin-and-project-apis.md) for the project UI contracts.